How the Netherlands facilitates global warfare

 Some of these multinationals have settled in the Netherlands for tax reasons.
 General Electric, for example, uses the country as a conduit to send profits to Bermuda, where no profit tax is levied.
 A Dutch subsidiary of Raytheon Technologies sends millions of dollars in dividends to Gibraltar for the same reason.
 Other companies choose the Netherlands because of its flexible legal regulations.

-This article was published in De Groene Amsterdammer (in Dutch)
+Read the full article in Dutch magazine De Groene Amsterdammer (in Dutch).